 - Some protection against invalid memory access.

-- Install dkms package if not yet done. (apt-get install
+- Install dkms package if not yet done. (sudo apt-get install dkms)

-- Install Linux kernel headers. (normally apt-get install
+- Install Linux kernel headers. (sudo apt-get install raspberrypi-kernel-headers)

 Build and install the driver